k-erdem/color-swatches/README.md

 5. **Start** the development server

 Once the dependencies are installed, you can start the development server by running:

     ```
     npm start
     ```
-This command will start the React development server.

 The application should open automatically in your default web browser.
 If it doesn't, you can manually open http://localhost:3000 in your browser.

 6. View the application